nathan-andosen/lit-element-seed/README.md

 ### IE11, global styles leak in to your custom elememt

 In IE11, if you have a global style set, for example: ``p { font-style: italic; }`` it will leak into your custom element and style any p tags inside.
 I dont think there is any current solution for this, issue reported: [stackoverflow](https://stackoverflow.com/questions/57505188/lit-element-in-ie11-css-style-outside-custom-element-affects-style-inside), [github](https://github.com/Polymer/lit-element/issues/777).

+### Source maps not generating for ES6 module build

+Should be available once this [issue](https://github.com/rollup/rollup/issues/2847) is fixed.

+For now, we use [rollup-plugin-rename-extensions](https://github.com/GiG/rollup-plugin-rename-extensions) to rename ts to js as we are using the _preserveModules_ config option in rollup, and this does not currently allow use to change file extensions.

 # Troubleshooting